MicrosoftDocs/sdk-api/sdk-api-src/content/vswriter/nf-vswriter-cvsswriter-onpreparesnapshot.md

 ---
 UID: NF:vswriter.CVssWriter.OnPrepareSnapshot
 title: CVssWriter::OnPrepareSnapshot (vswriter.h)
 description: The OnPrepareSnapshot method is called by a writer to handle a PrepareForSnapshot event.
-It is used to perform operations needed to prepare a writer to participate in the shadow copy or to veto a shadow copy.
+It is used to perform operations needed to prepare a writer to participate in the shadow copy or to veto a shadow copy.helpviewer_keywords: ["CVssWriter interface [VSS]","OnPrepareSnapshot method","CVssWriter.OnPrepareSnapshot","CVssWriter::OnPrepareSnapshot","OnPrepareSnapshot","OnPrepareSnapshot method [VSS]","OnPrepareSnapshot method [VSS]","CVssWriter interface","_win32_cvsswriter_onpreparesnapshot","base.cvsswriter_onpreparesnapshot","vswriter/CVssWriter::OnPrepareSnapshot"]
 old-location: base\cvsswriter_onpreparesnapshot.htm
 tech.root: VSS
 ms.assetid: a077323e-d04c-4bf7-8aa6-5028fa1c6e6b